pytube/pytube/README.md

 #### Code Formatting

-This project is linted with [pyflakes](https://github.com/PyCQA/pyflakes) and makes strict use of [Black](https://github.com/ambv/black) for code formatting.
+This project is linted with [pyflakes](https://github.com/PyCQA/pyflakes), formatted with [Black](https://github.com/ambv/black), and typed with [mypy](https://mypy.readthedocs.io/en/latest/introduction.html)

 #### Testing

-This project is tested with [pytest](https://docs.pytest.org/en/latest/) and coverage is evaluated with [coveralls](https://coveralls-python.readthedocs.io/en/latest/index.html)
+This project is tested with [pytest](https://docs.pytest.org/en/latest/) and coverage is evaluated with [coveralls](https://coveralls-python.readthedocs.io/en/latest/index.html).

 #### Code of Conduct